Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 The main limitations right now are:

 - the host-side detection path still centers on one main SSH-related behavior
-- the CloudTrail-side detection path currently centers on one main event type: `RevokeSecurityGroupIngress`
+- the cloud-side detection path currently centers on a small set of related event types: `AuthorizeSecurityGroupIngress` and `RevokeSecurityGroupIngress`
 - alerting is currently email-based only
 - there is no automated response or remediation action
 - the host-side detection uses simple string matching rather than richer parsing
-- the cloud-side detection uses a single-event filter rather than broader control-plane correlation
+- the cloud-side detections use specific event filters rather than broader control-plane correlation
 - the lab does not yet correlate host-level activity with AWS control-plane activity

 These limitations do not weaken the validated work that already exists, but they do define what still needs to improve for the project to feel more mature.

 ## Most Important Next Improvements

-The biggest next improvement is to expand the cloud-side detection coverage beyond a single security group rule removal event.
+The biggest next improvement is to expand the cloud-side detection coverage beyond security group ingress modifications.

 That means implementing additional CloudTrail-based detections for AWS administrative activity, such as:

-- security group rule additions
 - failed AWS console login activity
 - IAM policy, role, or user changes
 - suspicious administrative API activity